 Yes - if your private traffic is DMs and your public traffic is groups.

-Use agents.defaults.sandbox.mode: "non-main" so group/channel sessions (non-main keys) run in Docker, while the main DM session stays on-host.
+Use agents.defaults.sandbox.mode: "non-main" so group/channel sessions (non-main keys) run in the configured sandbox backend, while the main DM session stays on-host.
+Docker is the default backend if you do not choose one.
 Then restrict what tools are available in sandboxed sessions via tools.sandbox.tools.

 OpenClaw memory is just Markdown files in the agent workspace: